numpy/numpy/doc/source/user/absolute_beginners.rst

    to display your code in the notebook
   %matplotlib inline

-All you need to do to plot your values is run
+All you need to do to plot your values is run:

 **Input:**